aravindhb4/hello-world/README.md

 Hello!

-Trying to learn git as part of the Front-end web developer course ata Udacity.
+Trying to learn git as part of the Front-end web developer course at Udacity.
 I'm an UI/UX Designer as of now.